Bernardino de Mendoza: Biography

 Bernardino de Mendoza was born in Guadalajara, Spain in around 1540, to Alonso Suarez de Mendoza, 3rd Count of Coruña and Viscount of Torija, and Juana Jimenez de Cisneros.

 In 1560, he joined the army of Philip II and for more than 15 years fought in the Low Countries under the command of Fernando Álvarez de Toledo, Duke of Alba.
 During that period, he participated in the Spanish military actions at, among others, Haarlem, Mookerheyde, and Gembloux.
 In 1576, he was appointed a member of the military Order of St. James in recognition of those military achievements.

 In February 1578, Philip II sent Mendoza as his ambassador to London.
 There, he acted not only as diplomat but also as a spy, using a variety of secret codes in the reports that he returned to Spain.
+Mendoza bought a silver cup shaped like an owl made by a German goldsmith in London as a gift for a friend.

 Mendoza was a careful observer of Elizabeth and her statecraft.
+He wrote that during an audience in January 1579 Elizabeth lifted her farthingale to allow him sit close to her and talk privately.
 When the Portuguese ambassador left London she gave him silver plate and a jewel for his wife.
 At their leave-taking in person, she took a diamond ring from her finger and gave it to the diplomat.
 Mendoza reported this to Philip II as an example of her "little witcheries" which would charm her international relations.
 He advocated that Philip II should give presents of jewels to English ministers and courtiers, in order to win powerful friends.
 Mendoza suggested that the Earl of Sussex, William Cecil, James Croft, Christopher Hatton, and others should receive jewels.
 The Earl of Leicester, though he seemed an enemy of Spain, should also receive a gift so as not to arouse suspicion.

 Mendoza was expelled from England in 1584, after his involvement in Francis Throckmorton's plot against Elizabeth I was revealed.